astromme/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5]![alt text][image6] ![alt text][image7] ![alt text][image8]
 ![alt text][image9]

+These images should be straightforward to classify.
+The signs aren't covered up, and the backgrounds are mostly distinct from the signs.
+If the classifier can't classify these, it's a bad sign (pun not intended).

+Other things of note: They represent a variety of classes.
+Some signs are similar such as speed limit 20km/h and speed limit 60km/h.
+Images 6 and 7 have portions of a second sign which might confuse the classifier.

 Here are the results of the prediction:

 | Image			        |     Prediction	        					|